abbotto/rectangular/README.md

 - A built-in `semantic versioning` system.

 ####  <a name='BuildSystem'></a>Build System
-- Support for `PUG` syntax so you can write cleaner HTML templates.
-- Support for `ES6` syntax so you can write modernized JavaScript.
 - Support for `SASS` for awesome stylesheets.
+- Support for `ES6` syntax for modernized JavaScript.
+- Support for `PUG` syntax for cleaner HTML templates.
+- Support for `stylelint` to make sure your styles come out clean.
 - Support for `autoprefixer` so your styles work on as many browsers as possible.
-- Support for `stylelint` to make sure your styles come out clean.

 ---